 The first prototype for the Ar-234C, the "Ar-234 V19", was flown in October 1944.
 Once production lines were tooled, in principle all further Ar-234 production would be based of different variants of the Ar-234C.
 These variants included reconnaissance, bomber, night-fighter, and "general-purpose" variants, with orders in the thousands.
 The BMW 003 had not been refined to the point where it was very reliable, but given the military situation it had to be used anyway.

 * The failed Ardennes offensive was the very last chance the Germans had to take the initiative in the West, and from that time they were entirely on the defensive.
 Their defense was seriously breached on 7 March 1945, when the Americans seized the Ludendorf Bridge over the Rhine river at the town of Remagen.
 While German demolition specialists had attempted to destroy the bridge, it remained usable, though badly damaged.
 Reichsmarshal Goering ordered it to be destroyed at all costs, and over the course of the next ten days, Ar-234Bs flew several sorties in attempts to take it down.
 The jets failed, with losses to themselves.
 On 17 March, the bridge finally collapsed, but the Allies had obtained a solid foothold on the east bank of the Rhine and had built pontoon bridges to flood men and supplies into the Reich.
-The Western Allies were pouring into Germany at multiple locations and the end was near.
+The Western Allies were pouring into Germany at multiple locations.
+The end was near.

 The last Ar-234s were delivered early in March.
 At the end of the month, demolition teams destroyed the main Arado plant to deny it to the advancing Soviets.